-You can remove a tree in the Kingston Council area without a permit if your tree meets the following exemption criteria.
+You can remove a tree in the Kingston Council area without a permit if:

-We will forward your job details onto 3 x local top voted tree services.
+We will forward your job details to 3 x local top-voted tree services.

 They will call you and give you all the information you need (free) and give you a free quote to remove the tree while they are at it.